george2781/revolt-desktop-adblock/README.md

 ## Description

 This is a desktop application for Revolt built on Electron.
 I am updating this repository with the stable code of revolt's desktop application alongside the addition of an adblocker.
-In it's current state it is unfinished.
+We are currently on version 1.0.6.

 ## Stack